Sam Okudzeto: Early years

 After the 1948 Christiansborg Cross-Roads shooting, soldiers looted most of the European shops, and also his father's shop.

 The family moved to Atorkor in Anlo, and Okudzeto attended Zion College at Anloga.

 Career

 After completing his secondary education he taught at the Adidome E.P.
 Middle School, Mafi Kumasi and then at Somanya Universal Commercial College.

 Okudzeto moved to Accra, where he worked for almost a year as a clerk with the Electricity Department.

 He then studied secretarial accountancy at the Leeds College of Commerce in England.

-From there he went on to King's College London where he studied law, graduating with lower second-class honours on July 9, 1963.
+From there he went on to King's College London where he studied law, graduating with lower second-class honors on July 9,1963.

 Returning to Ghana, at the end of 1963 he became a lawyer with the firm of Law Chambers.